Group Network Hawkes Process: EMPIRICAL STUDY: A SINA WEIBO DATASET

-\item {Group 3.} ({\sc Public News}).
-Members of this group are mainly official accounts of some news outlets.
+\item {\bf Group 3} mainly contains official accounts of some news outlets.
 Figure \ref{base_intense} shows that this group is the most active one on average, which is probably due to their mission to deliver information promptly.
 It has the smallest $\wh \eta$, suggesting the longest temporal dependence on the posting histories.
 At the same time, it has an extremely large $\wh \gamma$, which indicates that this group is very unlikely to be influenced by past posts from other groups.
 Although the estimated $\wh\phi_{g3}$'s are not as large as those of Group 2, the largest background intensity of this group makes it the most influential group, as we shall demonstrate in Section~\ref{sec:influ}.

-\item {Group 4.} ({\sc Active Users}).
-This group consists of active users who post quite frequently as suggested in Figure~\ref{base_intense}.
-However, they have rather limited impacts on other groups based on the estimated $\wh\phi_{g4}$'s.
-It has a large $\wh\phi_{42}=0.298$, indicating that users in this group are heavily influenced by users in Group 2.
+\item {\bf Group 4} consists of users who post quite frequently as suggested by Figure~\ref{base_intense} but have rather limited impacts on other groups based on the estimated $\wh\phi_{g4}$'s.
+It has a large $\wh\phi_{42}=0.147$, indicating that users in this group are heavily influenced by users in Group 2.

 \end{itemize}